v0rtexz/ExternalBufferOverFlow/README.md

+# Introduction
+The SetWindowsHookEx function in Windows allows the installation of a hook routine into the hook chain, triggering specific events.
+Due to the absence of security checks, this function can be exploited to manipulate any application handling input through WndProc, without resorting to code injection techniques.

+# Disclaimer
+Caution: The following demonstration is intended for educational purposes only.
+Ethical and legal considerations must be observed when exploring software vulnerabilities.
+Unauthorized exploitation is strictly prohibited.

-# ExternalBufferOverFlow
+# Overview

-SetWindowsHookEx installs a hook routine into the hook chain, and it is invoked whenever specific events are triggered.
-Since Windows has no security regarding this function, we can abuse it to let any application which handles input through WndProc call our payload function.

-This happens without any code injection.

-In the example code We set the hook for the given application (through its process id) and execute a payload which causes a buffer overflow leading to a crash or freeze of the target application.
+This repository provides a simple example showcasing the potential misuse of SetWindowsHookEx.
+By setting the hook for a specified application (via its process ID), we demonstrate how an external payload can be executed without code injection.
+In the example code, a basic payload is executed, causing a buffer overflow that leads to a crash or freeze of the target application.